 The above is a partial list of the conditions that can cause secondary Raynaud’s syndrome.
 Other conditions may also lead to the development of secondary Raynaud’s.

-There are few studies into the use of cannabis for Raynaud’s disease, but there are some anecdotal reports and an underlying logic as to why cannabis and cannabinoids can be used to treat Raynaud’s disease (in particular secondary Raynaud’s).
-These reasons include:
+There are few studies into the use of cannabis for Raynaud’s disease.
+Still, there are anecdotal reports and an underlying logic as to why cannabis and cannabinoids can be used to treat Raynaud’s disease (in particular secondary Raynaud’s).

 - Tetrahydrocannabinol (THC) acts as a vasodilator, helping open up the arteries.
 The terpene pinene is also potentially helpful for its vasodilatory effects.

-- Raynaud’s is often associated with other autoimmune conditions, and it seems that cannabidiol (CBD) can help regulate the immune system and control the inflammation associated with a variety of autoimmune conditions.
+- Raynaud’s is often associated with other autoimmune conditions.
+It seems that cannabidiol (CBD) can help regulate the immune system and control the inflammation associated with various autoimmune diseases.

 - Both THC and CBD in small amounts can help relieve stress and anxiety – two common triggers of Raynaud’s.

-There is also a rare case of cannabis arteritis, where a heavy cannabis smoker with progressive Raynaud’s phenomenon had an arteriography revealing corkscrew-shaped vessels.
-Whether cannabinoids themselves caused this is not known, but it is known that smoke of any kind may potentially trigger a Raynaud’s episode.
+There is also a rare case of cannabis arteritis, where a heavy cannabis smoker with progressive Raynaud’s phenomenon had arteriography revealing corkscrew-shaped vessels.
+Whether cannabinoids themselves caused this is unknown because there is only one reported case, but it is known that smoke of any kind may potentially trigger a Raynaud’s episode.
 Vaporizing ( to allow THC and pinene into the lungs and the bloodstream quickly) and tinctures (for longer-term relief from any pain and stress) may therefore be a better choice for the treatment of Raynaud’s.